 - Separate stamped mail from mail needing postage.

-- Separate sealed mail
+- Separate sealed mail from unsealed mail.

 - Only letter-sized pieces can be left unsealed.
 Unsealed mail must have the flaps down (not overlapping).

 - Designate the class of mail to be used on the mail barcode slip.

 - Domestically mailed books being sent to another library, school, or museum should be stamped "library rate" on the mail piece in order to achieve the discounted rate; any other domestically mailed books should be sent "media mail".